The Master Course Schedule

 Current PCHS and TMJH students register for their next-year classes in March.
 Dates for class registration will be noted on the school website and via school announcements.
 To register for classes, students must complete and submit a Class Registration Form, which includes their first-choice class selections, alternate class selections, a parent signature, and any teacher signatures required by course prerequisites.
 We are not able to offer the option of scheduling classes with specific teachers or at specific times.
 We expect students to accept and complete the courses they select during class registration, including their alternates.

 It’s important to understand that the availability and staffing of courses is based upon master scheduling activities that happen in the spring prior to the start of the school year.
 Once the master schedule is finalized and student schedules are generated, it is difficult to make schedule changes because most classes will be at or near capacity.
 Class capacities will NOT be overfilled.
-Therefore, we anticipate minimal options for schedule changes.
+We anticipate minimal options for schedule changes.

 Our counselors spend a considerable amount of time counseling students on the courses and credits needed for graduation, while identifying individual student goals and interests.
 We work very hard to give students their first-choice classes, however, we may experience scheduling conflicts that require us to place students into their alternate choices.
 When conflicts cannot be resolved with first choices or alternates, the student’s counselor will meet with the student to find an agreeable solution.